keylime/enhancements/73-offline-attestation.md

 The goal of this enhancement is to provide Keylime with the ability to store all the required information to perform a full attestation, in a persistent external time-series like datastore.
-This should also include some proof that a given AIK created on a TPM by an `agent` was indeed tied to a given EK (from the TPM located at the node where it was running).
-This AIK/EK association process is done by the `registrar`, and it will be its responsibility to store a record of such association on a tamper-resistant metadatastore (e.g. transparency log)
+This should also include some proof that a given AK (still referred as "AIK" inside Keylime) created on a TPM by an `agent` was indeed tied to a given EK (from the TPM located at the node where it was running).
+This AK/EK association process is done by the `registrar`, and it will be its responsibility to store a record of such association on a tamper-resistant metadatastore (e.g. transparency log).

+The main reason for two different kinds of stores is the unequal nature of its contents.
+While the time-series like datastore will hold actual objects (in our case, JSON contents), the tamper-resistant metadastore will hold records of signatures of such objects.

 ## Motivation